Gissio/radpro/README.md

 ### Instantaneous rate

-The instantaneous rate is calculated as the average between the first pulse and the most recent pulse.
+The instantaneous rate is calculated as the average between a first pulse and the most recent pulse.

-If there are more than 11 pulses in 5 seconds, instantaneous rate is calculated over the pulses within the 5 second window.
-Otherwise it is calculated over the most recent 11 pulses.
+If there are more than 11 pulses in 5 seconds, the first pulse is the first one to occur within the 5 second window.
+Otherwise it is the first one of the most recent 11 pulses.

 The 95% confidence intervals assume a constant level of radiation over the averaging period.

 ### Average rate

-The average rate is calculated as the pulse average between the first and last pulse.
+The average rate is calculated as the pulse average between the first and last pulse in the time window.

 The 95% confidence intervals assume a constant level of radiation over the averaging period.

 ### Dose

-The dose is calculated from the number of pulses.
+The dose is calculated from the number of pulses in the time window.

 ### History